pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-ask-for-an-app-live-trial.md

 You’ll still have to invest beyond the trial, but you won’t waste money on dead ends.
 And you’ll invest based on solid research.

-It’s all about managing risk and evolving an idea to market
+It’s all about managing risk and evolving an idea until it's market-fit.

+## Pocketworks are about de-risking your project
 Pocketworks is all about managing your risk when it comes to launching an app.
 We want you to be successful in the long term.
 There is a selfish element to this because if you succeed, we believe you’ll want to stick with us for the long term.
 And we’ll share in your success, creating a win-win relationship.